Weakly saturated random graphs: Upper bound for strictly balanced

 Note that $\sigma=0$ if and only if $x=0$ or $X=\bigcup_{i\le h'} S_i$ for some $1\le h'<h$.
 This result, in particular, implies Lemma 6 in \cite{BBM12} (without the condition $\lambda\ge2$).
 Also note that we do not require that $X$ contains the base vertices of $L$.
-This allows for an easier inductive proof.
-Moreover, this result will be useful for analyzing overlapping ladders with different bases (\cref{L_2ndMM} below).
+This allows for an easier inductive proof, and will be useful for analyzing overlapping ladders with different bases (\cref{L_2ndMM} below).

 \begin{proof} The proof is by induction on the height $h$ of $L$.
 If $x=0$ (and so also $\sigma=0$) the statement is trivial.
 Thus we assume $x\ge1$.

 {\it Base case.} If $h=1$ then $1\le x\le v_H-2$ and $\sigma=1$ (since $X$ is proper).
 There are $\lambda(v_H-2)+1$ edges in $L$.